-LS600 PUMP - PUMP COMPONENTS
+PUMP COMPONENTS

-Figure 5 illustrates the location of the major components for the LS600 Concrete Pump.
+Figure 5 illustrates the location of the major components for the LS300 Concrete Pump.
 The function of each component is described below:

 - Tow Hitch Coupler Requires a 2-inch ball hitch or a 3-inch pintle.
-Capable of towing 6,000 lbs. - Documentation Box Contains engine and pump operation, parts and maintenance information. - Manifold Access Door
+Capable of towing 6,000 lbs. - 2.
+Documentation Box Contains engine and pump operation, parts and maintenance information. - Manifold Access Door

-Release latch and lift door to access the Hydraulic Manifold Block. - Hydraulic Manifold Block Manifold block that controls the flow of hydraulic pressure to the components required to control the pump. - Hopper Discharge Sleeve Connect hoses or steel pipes to the discharge sleeve for pouring concrete. - Pump End Jack Stand Use this jack stand to level and support the rear end of the pump.
+Release latch and lift door to access the Hydraulic Manifold Block. - 4.
+Hydraulic Manifold Block Manifold block that controls the flow of hydraulic pressure to the components required to control the pump. - 5.
+Hopper Discharge Sleeve Connect hoses or steel pipes to the discharge sleeve for pouring concrete. - Pump End Jack Stand Use this jack stand to support the rear end of the pump.
 NEVER deploy on un-level ground and always check for firmness of ground. - Shuttle Cylinder Under pressure, the shuttle cylinder shears concrete passing from the concrete cylinder to the delivery line during the cycle phase. - 8.
 Tires This trailer uses two ST205-750 x15E type tires.
 Tire inflation pressure is the most important factor in tire life.
 Pressure should be checked to 50 psi cold before operation.
 DO NOT bleed air from tires when they are hot.
 Check inflation pressure weekly during use to insure the maximum tire life and tread wear. - Battery This unit uses a +12 VDC type battery.
 ALWAYS use gloves and eye protection when handling the battery. - 10.
 Hydraulic Pump This unit incorporates an axial variable displacement hydraulic piston pump. - Heat Exchanger Reduces temperature of the hydraulic oil.
-The exchanger draws oil from the hydraulic tank through a filter and into the heat exchanger before allowing it to flow into the hydraulic system. - 12.
-Accumulator Stores hydraulic oil under pressure and releases it to the shuttle cylinder and provides the pressure needed to ensure enough force is provided during cycle. - Remixer Control Lever Controls the forward/reverse motion of the hopper remixer paddles.
+The exchanger draws oil from the hydraulic system into the heat exchanger before allowing it to flow back into the reservoir. - 12.
+Accumulator Stores oil under pressure and releases it to the pilot valves to ensure enough pressure is provided to operate valve. - 13.
+Stroke Volume Control Dial Turns CW/CCW to increase or decrease the number of strokes per minute of the pump.